../

 For ArcadeMachine : cast call -r $RPC $SETUP "arcadeMachine()"

-I set up an environment variable via a file .env file to go faster and a way to get Coin and ArcadeMachine address automatically each time i apply the .env file with source .env.
+I set up an environment variable via a file .env file to go faster and hardcoded a way to get Coin and ArcadeMachine address automatically each time I source the .env file with source .env.

 1